ZeMA-gGmbH/-PIA/README.md

 Clone this git repository to you machine with `git clone https://github.com/ZeMA-gGmbH/-PIA.git`

 ## Installing necessary dependencies
-Navigate to the root folder of the project and run the command `npm install`, this will install all the dependencies from the package.json file.
+Navigate to the root folder of the project (e.g. by using `cd ./-PIA`) and run the command `npm install`, this will install all the dependencies from the package.json file.

 ## Development server